fmassonn/Git_Training/project/windows/issues/README.md

 # Prepare issues

-Xe will create an issue on Github to tell other developers in the collaborative project what are we going to do.
+We will create an issue on Github to tell other developers in the collaborative project what are we going to do.

 Github is a visual layer that works on Git.
 It displays graphically in your web browser all the information that Git provides: the ongoing developments, the track of the modifications, browse to any point in the past, ... and on top of that, allows to discuss issues in a forum format.
 We will centralise all developments in this portal.